PokerStars' $40 Million Guaranteed Winter Series is its Biggest Schedule Yet

 The world’s leading online poker site PokerStars has announced the schedule and overall guarantees for its next big online tournament series, Winter Series.

-Starting just two days before the Christmas, the second edition of Winter Series will award over $40 million in guaranteed prizes over a period of 16 days across its dot-com international market.
+Starting just two days before Christmas, the second edition of Winter Series will award over $40 million in guaranteed prizes over a period of 16 days across its dot-com international market.

-In terms of total guarantees it is 60% larger than last year’s event.
-It is now in the same ballpark as the operator’s flagship series of the year, WCOOP and SCOOP.
+In terms of total guarantees, it is 60% larger than last year’s event.
+It is now in the same ballpark as the operator’s flagship series, WCOOP and SCOOP.

 The expanded schedule is no surprise.
 The inaugural Winter Series last year was a runaway success for the operator.
-It attracted more than 1.3 million total entries from 203,000 were unique players.
-In total, it paid out little over $38 million, smashing its original guarantee by 52%.
+It attracted more than 1.3 million total entries from 203,000 unique players.
+In total, it paid out a little over $38 million, smashing its original guarantee by 52%.

 Following on from this success, PokerStars has not only increased the overall guarantees but also increased the number of events, from 152 last year to a staggering 240 individual tournaments this time around.
 The average guarantee per event is $167,000, up fractionally on the $164,000 last year.